FletcherWill/Set/README.md

-An iOS app for playing the card game Swift.
+An iOS app for playing the card game Set.